Grand Canyon For Lunch

 We usually visit

-the Bright Angel Hotel to actually have lunch.
+the Bright Angel to actually have lunch.
 There are other pleasant places in

 Grand Canyon Village to eat, but we enjoy the old hotels, both the El Tovar